ctphoenix/Python-Course-Material/chapter4.md

 In this exercise, we will plot our results and look for differences across each translation.

 *** =instructions
--  Plot the word frequency distributions of each translations on a single plot.
+-  Plot the word statistics of each translations on a single plot.
 Note that we have already done most of the work for you.
-Do the distributions of each translation differ?
+-  Consider: do the word statistics differ by translation?

 *** =hint
 - No hint for this one: don't overthink it!